-5 Revenue From Operations (₹ in Lakh)
+Revenue From Operations

-Particulars For the Year ended 31-Mar-21 For the Year ended 31-Mar-20
+Particulars For the Year ended 31-Mar-22 For the Year ended 31-Mar-21

 Contract Revenue:

-Contract Revenue - EPC (as per IND AS 115" Service Concession Arrangements") 8,372.32 24,147.01
+Contract Revenue - EPC (as per IND AS 115" Service Concession Arrangements") 11,089.04 8,372.32

 Other Operating Income:

-Finance Income on financial assets carried at amortised cost 1,885.19 472.75
+Finance Income on financial assets carried at amortised cost 2,555.22 1,885.19

-Total ::::: 10,257.51 24,619.76
+Total ::::: 13,644.26 10,257.51

-Pursuance to the Concession Agreement clause specifically 10.3,4, 10.3.5 and 23.9.1, Company has estimated PCOD in Financial Year 2021-22 with full annuity on completion of entire work on the land made available within 180 days from the appointed date.
+Pursuance to the Concession Agreement clause specifically 10.3,4, 10.3.5 and 23.9.1, Company has achived PCOD on October 25,2021 during the year, as per proposed supplimentry agreement proposed by Independt Engineer of authority first annuity will be received in proportion to completed work on PCOD and further annuities will be received in proportion to Completed work on precedeeding annutiv date.

 In accordance with the principles laid down in Appendix D of Ind AS 115, the PPP concession agreement of the company with NHAI gets recognised as Financial Asset.
-The Finance income above is recognised on the basis of EIR of the project cash flows
+The Finance income above is recognised on the basis of EIR of the project cash flows.

-| Disclosures as required by Appendix E of Ind AS 115 relating to "Service Concession Arrangements: Disclosures"
+1 Disclosures as required by Appendix E of Ind AS 115 relating to "Service Concession Arrangements: Disclosures"